ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/02_experimental_design.md

 ## Library Pooling and Demultiplexing

-To optimize sequencing capacity, multiple samples are often pooled and sequenced together using index sequences, a process known as multiplexing (see [library preparation](./03_library_preparation.md) section).
+To optimize sequencing capacity, multiple samples are often pooled and sequenced together using unique index sequences, a process known as multiplexing (see [library preparation](./03_library_preparation.md) section).

 From an experimental design perspective, multiplexing determines how sequencing reads are distributed across samples within a run.
 The number of samples that can be pooled depends on the total sequencing output and the required depth per sample.